OblixxDev/Hailey-OS-/README.md

 # Hailey-OS-
 Welcome To Hailey OS.
-This OS Is Ran On An Application.
+This OS Is Ran On Python.
 Enjoy